Kagan Publishing & Professional Development

 Portraits of Character are easy-to-read stories that are just a few pages long.
 They feature everyday heroes as well as celebrities.
 Each story highlights an extraordinary display of character.
 In th1 more

 Portraits of Character are easy-to-read stories that are just a few pages long.
 They feature everyday heroes as well as celebrities.
 Each story highlights an extraordinary display of character.
-In this story, Jaime Escalante inspires struggling students.
+In this story, Rich Karlis gives his time and money to the needy.
 After reading the story, use the Thinking Questions to have students discuss in pairs or teams.
-For example, “Before Jaime came to Garfield High School, why was the dropout rate so high?”
+For example, “In what ways is Rich’s life rewarding?”
 Use the Writing Ideas to have students write and share their writing with teammates or classmates.
-For example, “What is a good teacher?
-List the traits and attitudes of a good teacher.
-Use your list to write a definition of a good teacher.”
+For example, “Research some other famous people who give time, money, or support to good causes.
+Prepare a poster with pictures of these people and write paragraphs describing the causes they support.”
 Develop students’ character as well as thinking, reading, writing, and discussion skills as students read and reflect on this portrait of character.

 • Grades: 3-8